yoember/yoember.github.io/index.md

 Or leave a comment at the [bottom of this page](#disqus_thread).

 Contributors: [@jkeat](https://github.com/jkeat), I really appreciate the effort you have put into proofreading this [Ember tutorial](http://yoember.com). [@sigu](https://github.com/sigu), [@batisteo](https://github.com/batisteo), thanks guys for fixing too.

+> Could you please help with my university research project, I have a super short survey about programming tutorials: [Survey](https://goo.gl/WFS0nX) Thanks! :)

 ## Other tutorials, examples